Kingston garden transformation

 Paving materials were selected to provide contrast without overpowering the planting, allowing greenery to remain central to the overall character.
 Plant choices focused on reliable year-round performance, mixing evergreen structure with seasonal colour so the garden would remain attractive without demanding intensive upkeep.

-Expansive raised porcelain patio – serving as the centrepiece of the garden.
-High-quality porcelain tiles were used to create a sleek, contemporary look, offering both durability and ease of maintenance.
-The patio includes built-in planters, which introduce greenery and soften the hardscaping.
-The elevated aspect adds depth and dimension, making the garden feel larger and more defined.
+• Expansive raised porcelain patio.
+The centrepiece of the garden, finished in high-quality porcelain tiles for a sleek, contemporary look and easy maintenance.
+Built-in planters introduce greenery and soften the hardscaping, while the elevated aspect adds depth and dimension that makes the garden feel larger and more defined.

-Redesigned steps for improved safety – The original patio had dangerously steep steps, which were redesigned to provide a safer and more comfortable transition between garden levels.
-The new design ensures easy access to the raised patio area, addressing previous safety concerns.
+• Redesigned steps for improved safety.
+The original patio had dangerously steep steps, which were redesigned to provide a safer and more comfortable transition between garden levels and easy access to the raised patio.

-Maximising garden square footage with planting and turfing – The garden’s footprint was optimised through careful reworking of the planting areas and lawn.
-Fresh turf was laid to create a soft, open area for relaxation, while a new planting scheme added texture, colour, and structure.
-The arrangement of plants complements the modern patio, achieving a balanced blend of hard and soft landscaping.
+• Maximised square footage with planting and turfing.
+The garden’s footprint was optimised through careful reworking of the planting areas and lawn.
+Fresh turf was laid for a soft, open relaxation area, while a new planting scheme added texture, colour and structure to complement the modern patio.

 Construction details